Test of Competence

 It is also worth noting that while we use a standardised criteria for the interviews, half of the questions that you will be asked will be specific to the answers that you give in your evidence of practice questionnaire.

 The interview will:

-Next you will be interviewed - for around 90 minutes - by a panel of three TOC assessors.
+You will be interviewed for around 90 minutes by a panel of three TOC assessors.

 We are not able to give you a result on the day as the assessment panel only agrees a recommendation to be made to the Registrar.
 It may take up to 10 working days for the Registrar's decision.